A Wizard's Tale: Plot

-In an alternate dimension, there exists a kingdom called Groovingham, where a young wizard called The Grin lives.
+In an alternate dimension, there exists a kingdom called Groovingham, where a wizard called The Grin lives.
 The Grin casts a spell to make people happy, but the magic deprives the subjects of their morality, resulting in instant pandemonium.
 Outraged, the king orders his royals guards to arrest The Grin.
-Though the authorities corner him on a cliff, The Grin escapes with his fiancée, Mary, in his blimp-like vehicle.
+Though the authorities corner him on a cliff, The Grin escapes with his fiancée, Mary, in his blimp.

-The Grin goes into hiding and adopts a baby dragon he named Dingo.
-Mary promises to return to The Grin, but the authorities capture her, and the king has her banished to Earth.
+The Grin goes into hiding and adopts a baby dragon he names Dingo.
+Mary promises to return to The Grin, but the authorities capture her, and the king has her banished to Earth in a forest near a 1970 London.
 Unaware that Mary was exiled, the Grin becomes an embittered pariah called the Grump.

 On Earth, Mary owns an amusement park that resembles Groovingham and has a grandson named Terry Dexter.
-During Terry's youth, his grandmother reads him her bestselling story called "Here Comes the Grump", which summarizes the events before her banishment.
-Years later, Mary passes away, and Terry became the new owner of her amusement park.
+During Terry's childhood, his grandmother reads him her bestselling story called "Here Comes the Grump", which summarizes the events before her banishment.
+Years later, Mary passes away, and Terry who is now a young adult becames the qorker of her amusement park.

-One night Terry finds a hidden piece of his grandmother's blimp.
+One night Terry finds a hidden handle piece of his grandmother's blimp.
 After reattaching the handle to the blimp, it sends him to Groovingham, much to his astonishment.
 Meanwhile, the Grump, who was captured at some point for his purported crime, escapes from prison alongside his diminutive henchmen called the Grumpies and enacts vengeance upon the king.
-However, he instantly realizes the king had died after spotting a statue built in his memorial.
+However, he instantly realizes the king had died after spotting a statue built as his memorial.
 While feeling cheated out of revenge, the Grin discovers a poster of Princess Dawn's coronation and takes action against her instead.
 Interrupting the coronation, the Grump casts his "gloom spell" upon everyone, putting them into a state of depression.
-Princess Dawn manages to escape the gloom by being hidden in a chamber beneath her bed by her servants while her pet, Bip, leaves Groovingham to seek help from an outsider.
+Princess Dawn manages to escape the gloom by being hidden in a chamber beneath her bed by her servants while her pet, a pink dog-like creature who can turn his nose into a jumping ball named Bip, leaves Groovingham to seek help from an outsider.

 As Terry tries to pilot the blimp back to his homeworld, the handle piece is taken by Bip, prompting Terry to chase him into Groovingham.
 Emerging from hiding, Dawn begs Terry to help save her kingdom.
 Terry reluctantly agrees so that he can return home.
 When his minions inform the Grump that Dawn had escaped the gloom, he returns to the castle where Terry recognizes him as the Grin from his grandmother's story.
-After being chased by the Grumpies through the castle's interior, Terry and Dawn reach the map room where they met a bird named G. P. Sparrow, who agrees to navigate them to the Oracle who knows how to lift the Grin's curse.
+After being chased by the Grumpies through the castle's interior, Terry and Dawn reach the map room where they met a mechanical bird named G. P. Sparrow, who agrees to navigate them to the Oracle who knows how to lift the Grin's curse.